SATW: Inspiring Travel Through Responsible Journalism.

 Upping Your Writing Game

-SATW is excited to announce a writing coaching program, an ongoing professional development program available to all SATW members that will launch Tuesday, Jan 5.
+As part of SATW’s professional development program, the organization is proud to have a writing coaching program, an ongoing and available to all SATW members.
 It’s an opportunity to build your writing muscle and improve your story-telling skills open to both Actives and Associates.

 SATW COACHING FOR WRITERS